 If a Shareholder subscribes for Shares at a time other than a Crystallisation Day, certain adjustments will be made to reduce inequities that could otherwise result to the Shareholder or to the Management Company.
-If Shares are subscribed for at a time when the Cumulative Relative Performance per Share is negative, the Shareholder will be required to pay an additional Performance Fee with respect to any subsequent increase in the Cumulative Relative Performance of those Shares for the period from the date of issue until such time as the Cumulative Relative Performance becomes positive (an "Equalisation Debit").
-With respect to any appreciation in the relative value of those Shares from the Cumulative Relative Performance per Share at the date of subscription until such time as the Cumulative Relative Performance per Share becomes positive, the Performance Fee will be charged at the end of each Calculation Period by redeeming at net asset value such number of the Shareholder's Shares as have an aggregate net asset value (after accrual for any Performance Fee) equal to an amount calculated by applying the Performance Fee Rate to any such relative appreciation (a "Performance Fee Redemption").
-If the Shareholder redeems its Shares before the Equalisation Debit has been fully applied, the Shareholder will be charged a Performance Fee equal to the Performance Fee Rate applied to any relative appreciation over the period such Shares were held multiplied by a fraction, the numerator of which will be the number of Shares being redeemed and the denominator of which will be the number of Shares held by the Shareholder immediately prior to the redemption in question.
-An amount equal to the aggregate net asset value of the Shares so redeemed will be paid by the Sub-Fund to the Management Company as a Performance Fee.
-Performance Fee Redemptions are employed to ensure that the Sub-Fund maintains a uniform net asset value per Share.
-As regards the Shareholder's remaining Shares, any appreciation in the Cumulative Relative Performance per Share of those Shares will be charged a Performance Fee in the manner described above until such time as the Cumulative Relative Performance per Share becomes positive.
+If Shares are subscribed for at a time when the Relative Performance per Share is negative, the Shareholder will be required to pay an additional Performance Fee with respect to any subsequent increase in the Relative Performance of those Shares for the period from the date of issue until such time as the Relative Performance becomes positive (an "Equalisation Debit").
+With respect to any appreciation in the relative value of those Shares from the Relative Performance per Share at the date of subscription until such time as the Relative Performance per Share becomes positive, the Performance Fee will be charged at the end of each Calculation Period by redeeming at Net Asset Value such number of the Shareholder's Shares as have an aggregate Net Asset Value (after accrual for any Performance Fee) equal to an amount calculated by applying the Performance Fee Rate to any such relative appreciation (a "Performance Fee Redemption").
+If the Shareholder redeems its Shares before the Equalisation Debit has been fully applied, the Shareholder will be charged a Performance Fee equal to the Performance Fee Rate applied to any Relative Performance over the period such Shares were held multiplied by a fraction, the numerator of which will be the number of Shares being redeemed and the denominator of which will be the number of Shares held by the Shareholder immediately prior to the redemption in question.
+An amount equal to the aggregate Net Asset Value of the Shares so redeemed will be paid by the Sub-Fund to the Management Company as a Performance Fee.
+Performance Fee Redemptions are employed to ensure that the Sub-Fund maintains a uniform Net Asset Value per Share.
+As regards the Shareholder's remaining Shares, any appreciation in the Relative Performance per Share of those Shares will be charged a Performance Fee in the manner described above until such time as the Relative Performance per Share becomes positive.

-If Shares are subscribed for at a time when the Cumulative Relative Performance per Share is positive, the Shareholder will be required to pay an amount in excess of the then current net asset value per Share equal to the Performance Fee Rate applied to the then current Cumulative Relative Performance per Share before accrual for the Performance Fee (an "Equalisation Credit").
+If Shares are subscribed for at a time when the Relative Performance per Share is positive, the Shareholder will be required to pay an amount in excess of the then current Net Asset Value per Share equal to the Performance Fee Rate applied to the then current Relative Performance per Share before accrual for the Performance Fee (an "Equalisation Credit").
 At the date of subscription the Equalisation Credit will equal the Performance Fee per Share accrued with respect to the other Shares in the Sub-Fund (the "Maximum Equalisation Credit").
-The Equalisation Credit is payable to account for the fact that the net asset value per Share has been reduced to reflect an accrued Performance Fee to be borne by existing Shareholders and serves as a credit against Performance Fees that might otherwise be payable by the Sub-Fund but that should not, in equity, be charged to the Shareholder making the subscription because, in respect of such Shares, no favourable performance has yet occurred.
+The Equalisation Credit is payable to account for the fact that the Net Asset Value per Share has been reduced to reflect an accrued Performance Fee to be borne by existing Shareholders and serves as a credit against Performance Fees that might otherwise be payable by the Sub-Fund but that should not, in equity, be charged to the Shareholder making the subscription because, in respect of such Shares, no favourable performance has yet occurred.
 The Equalisation Credit ensures that all holders of Shares have the same amount of capital at risk per Share.